Winning ways to display soft skills

 When applying for a new technical role, it can be assumed that other candidates will have a similar set of hard skills and perhaps even a similar number of years of experience.

 It will be soft skills that differentiate the candidates and potentially be the deciding factor in which applicant is successful.
-That's why you should that every opportunity to showcase your soft skills and to give you a leading edge.
+That's why you should take every opportunity to showcase your soft skills and to give you a leading edge.

 An application or cover letter and resume provide the first chance to showcase your personal brand.
 It’s important to be specific and use examples of scenarios in which your soft skill set led to a successful outcome.